dart-lang/site-www/src/_tutorials/language/futures.md

 {% endcomment %}

 The following app simulates reading the news by using async and await to read the contents of a file on www.dartlang.org.
-Click run ( {% img 'red-run.png'
-%} ) to start the app.
+Click run ( {% asset red-run.png %} ) to start the app.

 {% comment %}
 https://gist.github.com/chalin/a345206b09cc09eee1753fab11ec006b